 Using the same skillet, toast the chile seeds and sesame seeds over moderate heat, stirring often so they toast evenly, until the sesame seeds are dark golden brown.
 Set aside.

 Put the tomatoes, tomatillos and unpeeled garlic in the skillet, turning as needed so that all sides are blackened

 until dark golden, stirring often and adding more lard as needed.
 Remove with a slotted spoon to a container.
 Following the same procedure, fry the plantains

 , the charred tomato and tomatillos and some of the fried onions, plantains, nuts, tortilla, bread and raisins.
 Do this in batches until it's all blended together, using a little of the reserved chicken broth to help blend to a smooth paste.

 and cook until all the chicken is fully cooked, 15 more minutes.
 Remove the chicken pieces with a slotted spoon onto your serving dishes or platters and pour the mole over the chicken to cover generously.
 Sprinkle with the extra sesame seeds (these can be toasted or raw).
-Serve with rice or warm corn tortillas.
+Serve with rice or warm corn tortillas

 Cook's Note: Because mole is time consuming to make, make at least double the amount of the sauce and freeze once it has cooled.